 How Can I Move to Costa Rica?

 This is a question I get all the time.
-It is actually quite hard to move to Costa Rica if you aren’t retired, rich, planning to open a business or working online.
+It is actually quite hard to move to Costa Rica if you aren’t retired, rich, planning to open a business or are already working remotely.
 Work visas are difficult to get since they are given to foreigners who are filling a position that a Costa Rican cannot (which is not many).

 Wages in Costa Rica are also quite low (average monthly salary is $800 USD a month) which makes it difficult for foreigners to move here permanently unless they open their own business.
 And even still, businesses in tourism fluctuate a lot and we see businesses open and close ALL the time.
-Something important to note is that we have a ton of taxes in Costa Rica for businesses and taxes are high.
+Something important to note is that we have a ton of taxes in Costa Rica for businesses.
+Taxes are high and it is expensive to have employees for all the social charges.

 Most people who move to Costa Rica are retirees (it is one of the top retirement destination in the world), digital nomads or entrepreneurs.
 But something interesting is that most people do not stay here permanently.
-Many people who retire in Costa Rica end up going back (to be closer to family when they reach a certain age) and digital nomads move on after 6 months or a year.
+Many people who retire in Costa Rica end up going back (to be closer to family when they reach a certain age) and digital nomads move on after 6 months or a year due to the high cost of living.
+Even people who say they are “moving to Costa Rica” end up changing their mind.
+They decide to visit for 3-6 months of the year instead of being here full time year round.

 Entrepreneurs are more likely to stay in Costa Rica for a longer period of time but even families with kids born in Costa Rica end up leaving for at least part of the year if not completely.
 Some families end up moving back to their home country to be closer to other family or get better schooling for their children when they’re older.